Federal Pell Grant and Other Grants

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 FSEOG is a grant funded by the federal government for undergraduate, degree-seeking students with exceptional financial need.
 The amount of FSEOG funds is limited.
-Priority is given to students who receive maximum Federal Pell Grants, are in good academic standing, and meet MTSU's priority deadline of March 1 for filing the FAFSA.
-The FSEOG Grant does not require a separate application.
+Priority is given to students who receive maximum Federal Pell Grants (zero EFC), and meet MTSU's priority deadline of March 1, 2016 for filing the 2016-2017 FAFSA or January 17, 2017 for filing the 2017-18 FAFSA.

 A FSEOG grant does not have to be repaid.
 The average FSEOG award is $600 per academic year.
 There is no guarantee that every eligible student will be able to receive a FSEOG award.
 For more information about the FSEOG, please visit the Federal Student Aid website.